JYeop/react-native-responsive-number/README.md

 ## Components

-- responsiveNumber(function): Returns a number based on the size of the 'iPhone X or XS'.
+- `responsiveNumber(function)`: Returns a number based on the size of the iPhone X or XS.
 Maybe you will use this more than any of the functions below.
-Mostly, i use this function for reactive fontsizes, width, height.
+Mostly, I use this function for reactive `fontsizes`, `width`, `height`.

 ```js
 import { StyleSheet } from "react-native";